 Ask anyone how they feel about their loan payments and you might see a wide range of reactions, depending on where someone is in the repayment process.
 Many agree that further education is a valuable asset, but student loan debt and how to pay for college can be a much trickier subject.

 Financial aid, scholarships, and student loans open the door to ownership of a valuable asset that you might not have the cash on hand to afford upfront.
 A college degree is arguably one of the most valuable assets you could invest in at 18 years old, and, combined with hard work, can pay dividends over the course of your life.

-By providing the ability for many people to invest in themselves, education loans help those whose families couldn’t save as much as they would have liked for school.
+By providing the ability for many people to invest in themselves, education loans help those whose families couldn’t save money as they would have liked for school.

 Federal Student Loans: Pros and Cons

 One major benefit for many young people headed to school but lacking a solid credit history is the majority of federal loans don’t go through an underwriting process and don’t require a credit score.
 Underwriting is when the lender reviews your credit history and other indicators to decide your eligibility and what interest rate you will be offered on your loan.
 Private loan lenders do this to rate your risk of defaulting during loan repayment.

 Today’s federal loans have the same loan terms and an annual interest rate that is fixed according to a government formula for all borrowers taking on the same type of loan.
 For example, if you and your neighbor borrow a direct loan in 2019-20 for this year of your undergrad education, you will both have an interest rate of 4.53%.

 Another benefit offered to undergraduate students is subsidized loans.
 This means the loan won’t accrue interest until the borrower enters the repayment term.
 Not taking on interest while in school is a major benefit and could mean major savings over the life of your loan.
 The federal government offers subsidized student loans to students whose families demonstrate financial need—based on information about family income submitted through the FAFSA.